seed-rs/seed/README.md

             for todo in &mut model.todos {
                 todo.completed = completed;
         }
-}
     };
     model
+}
  ```
-This approach, where we mutate the model in the update function, is much more concise when
+This approach, where we mutate the model directly, is much more concise when
 handling collections.
+How-to: Reassign `model` as mutable at the start of `update`.
+Return `model` at the end.
+Mutate it during the match legs.

 As with the model, only one update function is passed to the app, but it may be split into
 sub-functions to aid code organization.